Saša Marjanović: Radnički Niš

-Marjanović returned in his hometown beginning of 2014, and signed a one-year deal with club.
+Marjanović returned in his hometown beginning of 2014, and signed a one-year deal with Radnički.
 He made 10 appearances for the spring half of 2013–14 season with just 4 starts.
 During the 2014–15 season, Marjanović played 27 SuperLiga and scored 5 goals, and also appeared in 2 cup matches.
 He also stayed with the club in new season, and became one of the most important players in midfield for coach Milan Rastavac, along with Aleksandar Jovanović and Petar Đuričković.
 As one of the most standard players in squad, Marjanović noted 34 caps with 5 goals until the 28 April 2016 when he scored 5 goals at one match against Radnik Surdulica in 33 fixture of the 2015–16 Serbian SuperLiga season.
 Marjanović also scored 2 of 5 goals for Radnički in away victory against his ex club, Čukarički on 7 May 2016.
-In next fixture, he scored a goal for first win of FK Radnički against Partizan on the Čair Stadium after 22 years.
+In next fixture, he scored a goal for first win of Radnički against Partizan at the Čair Stadium after 22 years.